 Negotiating with your children creates a win-win situation that benefits both parents and children.
 By showing your kids that you are approachable and open to their views, opinions, wants and needs, you are teaching your kids a quality that they can adopt for when they eventually reach adolescence.

-As a parent of an adolescent teen, you will find that negotiating and bargaining will become your primary behaviour management tool.
+As a parent of an adolescent teen, you will find that negotiating and bargaining will become your primary behavior management tool.
 Adolescents are very vocal, not to mention volatile, and they want to be treated as intellectual equals by you, the parent.
 They want you to listen to their views and respect them, too.